Pastor Susie Beil

 “My goal as pastor here at Summit is to help people know God more deeply, grow in fellowship and discipleship, and go into the world with the message of hope and healing in Jesus Christ.”

-Associate Pastor Jerry Benjamin
+Parish Associate Rev Dr Jerry Benjamin

 Jerry Benjamin is a graduate of Bradley University, McCormick Theological Seminary and the Iliff School of Theology.
 Jerry served churches in Minnesota, Iowa, Colorado and Washington.
 He and his wife, Barbara (a nurse and also a Presbyterian minister) reared two sons, Steven and James.
-Steve has three tall daughters; Hannah, Heather and Athena.

 Because of Jerry and Barb’s shared ministry, Jerry was able to teach at the University of Colorado, Iliff School of Theology, Chapman University, Olympic College and the Lavay Gymnasium in Miscolc, Hungary.
 Jerry also served as a delegate to the churches of the Soviet Union on three occasions.
 Jerry is still curious about new people and new things.